 We tend to get involved with startups at a relatively early stage, normally when there is a degree of product risk attached to the business.
-For example, perhaps a startup has launched with only a basic MVP but is showing some traction; we are perfectly placed to help that business navigate the pitfalls of delivering an exceptional product.
+For example, a startup has launched with only a basic MVP but is showing some traction; we are perfectly placed to help that business navigate the pitfalls of delivering an exceptional product.

 Generally, our holding in the business is aligned to the level of risk.
-If a business is early stage and there is little or no product development, we will take a higher stake to reflect the risk we’re taking on and the amount of work required to bring the product to fruition.
+If a business is in an early stage and there is little or no product development, we will take a higher stake to reflect the risk we’re taking on and the amount of work required to bring the product to fruition.

 We also get involved in businesses that are further along in the lifecycle.
-Here the risk is lower and the roadmap more defined; our expertise helps make sure the business lands at series A in the best possible shape.
+Here, the risk is lower and the roadmap more defined; our expertise helps make sure the business lands at series A in the best possible shape.

 Our typical startup deal involves:

 - Average 15 per cent holding, vesting over three years;

 - The startup has begun the product development process but needs to make sure that the execution is perfect; and

 - Start-up is open to advice and learnings from our years spent working with and in start-ups.

 We look at businesses from the perspective of tech complexity and the number of businesses in the sector.
 There is a direct correlation between complexity and the number of businesses – the more complex the tech, the fewer businesses playing in that space.

 We don’t operate at the end of the market where the technical challenges are minimal, MOHARA needs to be working on projects that have a certain degree of technical complexity.